cisco-en-programmability/catalyst-center-ansible-iac/README.md

 ## Sample inputs
 Jumpstart your automation journey with sample input files that demonstrate proper formatting and supported values.
 Quickly create your own input configurations by adapting these examples, saving time and reducing errors.
 Use these pre-populated templates as a foundation for customizing your Catalyst Center deployments.

-## Sample Jinja Based template
+## Sample Jinja-based templates
-Enhance scalability and flexibility with Jinja-based template support.
+Enhance scalability and flexibility with Jinja-based templates support.
 These templates empower you to dynamically generate input configurations, adapting to various deployments with ease.
 Simplify complex configurations and streamline repetitive tasks by leveraging the power of Jinja templating within your Ansible playbooks.

 ### Embrace infrastructure as code and manage your entire Catalyst Center configuration through Git.
 This repository provides the tools and guidance to make Git your single source of truth, ensuring: